Dinithi-Hasanika/Asgardeo-Flutter-APP/README.md

 - Use iPhone emulator in MacOS - If you have a Macbook, then you can install XCODE and use this emulator

 ### Setup the Asgardeo Application
+1. Login to your [Asgardeo account](https://console.asgardeo.io/) .
+If you do not have a Asgardeo account, you can create one following the [documentation](https://wso2.com/asgardeo/docs/get-started/create-asgardeo-account/#sign-up).
+2. Create a new Mobile Application in Asgardeo Console.
+You can follow the [documentation](https://wso2.com/asgardeo/docs/guides/applications/register-mobile-app/#register-the-app) for registering mobile app.
+Make sure to put the *wso2.asgardeo.flutterapp://login-callback* as the redirect uri as showed in the screenshot.